samartzidis/NanoBot/docs/README.md

 Speech generation is configurable at the Web configuration page and as said, can be provided by either OpenAI (_tts-1_) or by the Azure Speech Service, which further requires the creation of an Azure account, but other than that it is free.
 The Azure Speech Service has a huge selection of voices and accents and its speech feels more realistic than the OpenAI _whisper-1_ speech generation, but as said, its use is optional.

 NanoBot can do much more than being a conversational live encyclopedia.
 It is configurable with optional skills such as:
-- searching the Web (Google search),
+- Searching the Web (Google search).
-- finding and playing videos on YouTube,
-- knowing about the current date and time and
+- Knowing about the current date and time.
-- remembering things from past conversations, if asked to do so.
+- Remembering things from past conversations, if asked to do so.
 - It can also control its eye colour and obey to user's "turn off" and "restart" commands.

 NanoBot is activated (i.e. starts listening to questions) by configurable wake words or by a button press (the talk/hangup button) on the top of its head or on the *Anker PowerConf S330* speakerphone, if available.
 Its wake-word AI engine runs fully locally on the CPU (without using the Internet, to ensure privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot as well as the extra one: *constantina*, that was created for Nanobot.